-Lee-on-the-Solent GC and England Golf Governance Department may use the information in this form (together with other information they obtain as a result of any investigation) to investigate the alleged incident and to take whatever action is deemed appropriate, in accordance with their Children and Young People Safeguarding Policy and Procedures.

-Strict confidentiality will be maintained and information will only be shared on a "need to know" basis in the interests of safeguarding and in accordance with the company's data protection policy.
+England Golf Compliance departs ment notified (01526 351824) Case Number (if allocated): Name of person spoken to: Date: Time: Action taken: Date: Time: Signature of Recorder: Signature of Complainant: with other information they obtain a ce Department may use the information in this form (together as a result of any investigation) to investigate the alleged in is deemed appropriate, in accordance with their Children and and Procedures.
+Strict confidentiality will be maintained and information will only be shared on a "need to know" basis in the interests of safeguarding.
 This may involve disclosing certain information to a number of organisations and individuals including relevant clubs and County bodies, individuals that are the subject of an investigation and/or Statutory agencies such as the Police and Children's Social Care.
+BCLGA Incident Report Form - April 202 0 Page 2 of 2

+8.9.
+Appendix 9 - Accident Report Form

-Accident Report Form - Lee-on-the-Solent GC
+BCLGA Accident Report Form - April 2020

-Recorder's Name:

-Address:

-Post Code: Telephone No:

-Name of Injured Person [s]:

-Address:

-Post Code: Telephone No:

-Nature of Injury Sustained:

-Where did the Accident occur: [include: date; time; location; and nature of the accident]

-How did the Accident occur: [include: names; telephone numbers; etc.]

-Were there any witnesses to the Accident: [include: names; statements, etc.]

-What action was taken: [include: treatment administered, by whom, etc.]
+Accident Report Form

-Were any other Agencies involved?: [e.g. Ambul lance service] Have the Parents / Carers been contacted?
+Were any other Agencie es involved: [e.g. Ambulance service?]
+Have the Parents / Card ers been contacted?
 YES NO [Please circle.]
-Does the accident need to be referred to England d Golf Governance Dept?
-YES Date: Time: Signature of Recorder:

-Data protection:

-Lee-on-the-Solent GC and England Golf Governance Department may use the information in this form (together with other information they obtain as a result of any investigation) to investigate the alleged incident and to take whatever action is deemed appropriate, in accordance with their Children and Young People Safeguarding Policy and Procedures.

-Strict confidentiality will be maintained and information will only be shared on a "need to know" basis in the interests of safeguarding and in accordance with the company's data protection policy.
-This may involve disclosing certain information to a number of organisations and individuals including relevant clubs and County bodies, individuals that are the subject of an investigation and/or Statutory agencies such as the Police and Children's Social Care.
+Does the accident need [Please circle.] to be referred to England Golf Compliance Dept?
+YES NO Date: Time: Signature of Recorder: Data protection: with other information the incident and to take what Governance Department may use the information in this form (together ey obtain as a result of any investigation) to investigate the alleged ever action is deemed appropriate, in accordance with their Children arding Policy and Procedures. basis in the interests of sa number of organisations a be maintained and information will only be shared on a "need to know" afeguarding.
+This may involve disclosing certain information to a and individuals including relevant clubs and County bodies, individuals investigation and/or Statutory agencies such as the Police and sinaren 5 oocar carer

+BCLGA Accident Report Form - April 2020

-Junior Profile and Parental Consent Form - Lee-on-the-Solent GC
+8.10.
+Appendix 10 - Junior Profile and Parental Consent Forms

-(For Players Under the age of 18)